GIMP from Source

 GIMP Requirements

-All requirements below must be met to be able compiling GIMP from source.
+All requirements below must be met to be able to compile GIMP from source.
 This list might change depending on the releases being worked on during development of GIMP.
 Look at the files INSTALL and README in the tarballs for details.

 Package Version FTP HTTP Description

-pkg-config 0.15.0 - Download A system for managing library compile/link flags
+pkg-config 0.16.0 or newer - Download A system for managing library compile/link flags

-To find out more about GIMP development, http://developer.gimp.org/ should answer the questions you have.
+To find out more about GIMP development, developer.gimp.org/ should answer the questions you have.

 Optional packages

-To make it easy for you to understand how to get GIMP and what is required to run GIMP, the list of packages has been done below.
-Not only is the list for the required packages but also for the packages that can be added to support other things like fileformats etc.
+To make it easy for you to understand how to get GIMP and what is required to run GIMP, the list of optional packages has been outlined below.
+The list outlines what the additional package adds, like support for fileformats, etc.